Jimmy Darmody: Season two

 By the beginning of season two, Jimmy is married to Angela, with whom he raises their son, Tommy.
-The Commodore has the New Jersey District Attorney's office arrest Nucky for election fraud and recruits Nucky's political allies.
+The Commodore has the New Jersey District Attorney's office arrest Nucky for electoral fraud and recruits Nucky's political allies.
 He and Jimmy then work on controlling the illegal alcohol being made and sold in Atlantic City.
 When the Commodore suffers a stroke, Jimmy takes over his operations.
 Jimmy is put in a difficult position when his partners in the bootlegging business — Capone, Lucky Luciano (Vincent Piazza) and Meyer Lansky (Anatol Yusef) — pressure him to kill Nucky.
-Though hesitant, Jimmy agrees to order Nucky's murder.
-Nucky is shot in the hand, but Clifford Lathorp kills the assailant before he can finish Nucky off.
+Though hesitant, Jimmy agrees to order Nucky's assassination.
+Nucky is shot in the hand, but Clifford Lathorp kills the assassin before he can finish Nucky off.
 Jimmy is left wondering if he is doing the right thing.

 Jimmy enters a deal with Philadelphia gangster Manny Horvitz (William Forsythe) to supply him alcohol.
 Jimmy is short on cash and demands a $5,000 advance.
 However, Nucky has Owen Sleater (Charlie Cox), a former IRA assassin, blow up the warehouse where Jimmy's liquor is stored.
 Jimmy finds himself with no alcohol and thus no way to pay his debts.
 He ends up buying medicinal alcohol from George Remus (Glenn Fleshler) and uses it to make whiskey.

 Nucky resigns as Treasurer of Atlantic County, and offers his surrender to Jimmy.
 However, this is all a part of Nucky's power-play.
 He has Chalky White (Michael K. Williams), the leader of the black community in Atlantic City, to get all the black workers in the city to go on strike.
 The strike cripples the tourist economy that the city runs on.
 With help from Owen, Nucky then buys whiskey from Ireland and starts selling it in Atlantic City.
 Nucky's bootlegging operation flourishes, while Jimmy and his partners are left with an inferior product and nobody to sell it to.